lblod/harvesting-initiation-service/README.md

 ### initiator.json

-contains the list of publications urls that need to be processed:
+contains the list of pages urls that need to be processed:

 ```
 {
-  "publications": [
+  "pages": [
     "https://example.be/publication"
   ]
 }